purohitjitendratech-1910/Spotify_clone/readme.md

-# It is the clone of spotify only fruntend.
+# It is the clone of spotify.